Yola21/Yola21/README.md

 * 💡 Always open to collaborating on projects and innovative ideas.

-* 💻 Seeking Fall 2024 internships and/or Full time opportunities starting August 15th 2024.
+* 💻 Seeking Full time opportunities starting August 15th 2024.

 Find out more about me & feel free to connect with me here: